By John Turney

 Willie Bown and Jimmy Johnson are the top corners followed very closely by Lem Barney

 Ken Houston and Paul Krause are the safeties.
 Dick Anderson backs up Houston at strong safety.
 Renfro was a safety from 1964-69.
-Then, he was a very fine cornerback from 1970 though the rest of his career.
+Then, he was a very fine cornerback from 1970 through the rest of his career.
 We put him at safety.
 It was either that or put Cornell Green (who switched positions with Renfro) who got

 at both positions, as did Renfro.
 Carl Lockhart is an honorable mention at safety. honors